jeremyosborne/wayward-mod-learnings/README.md

 ## What this mod does

+- Modify existing content
     - Removes the following recipes as they conflict with our theme.
 Any items premade before this mod is loaded will remain, they just won't be craftable.
+Commented with `// -- Recipes to Remove` in code.
         - Pemmican
         - Cooked Pemmican

 ## TODO

+- [ ] Make bundle of twigs and leaves.
+Quality of life improvement for the established player.
+Each bundle will bump the fire level up by one (embers -> almost extinguished -> struggling... etc).
+    - [ ] Purpose to bump up fire level, which seem to be separated by a value of 150.
+    - [ ] Demonstrate `onUse` with definition for stokeFire, see https://waywardgame.github.io/interfaces/iitemdescription.html#onuse
 - [ ] Make smoker doodad

 ## Dev Notes